Limoncello Lemon Bars

 3. Press the crust into a 9″ x 13″ baking dish and bake for 20 minutes until lightly brown.
 Remove from the oven and let cool.

 4. Make the filling by whisking the eggs, sugar, lemon zest, lemon juice, Limoncello and flour together in a bowl.
-Poor the filling over the baked crust and bake for 35 minutes until the filling is set.
+Pour the filling over the baked crust and bake for 35 minutes until the filling is set.

 • Category: Dessert